Travel guide

 Does eSIM provide 5G for fast backups?

-Yes, if you choose a plan with 5G access and are in a covered area, typically large cities.
-The actual speed depends on the coverage at the location, not just the plan.
+Yes, if you choose a plan with 5G access and are in a covered area, typically major cities.
+Actual speed depends on site coverage, not just the plan.
 For heavy transfers, look for a good signal and avoid doing them in rural areas or inside buildings with a lot of concrete.

 Can I share the connection with my laptop?